 LinkedIn is one of the most popular social media networks and the only one dedicated to business and professional networking.
 It’s the best place to promote your company as a great place to work and an industry leader.
-Plus, its free tools and paid plans harness the power of LinkedIn’s network for promoting job openings and recruiting new employees.
+Plus, its free tools and paid plans harness the power of LinkedIn’s network to promote job openings and recruit new employees.

 Businesses can use LinkedIn for a number of initiatives, such as business exposure, networking, lead generation, and building brand awareness.
-For the purpose of this LinkedIn review, we’ll be focusing primarily on using it as a recruiting platform.
+For the purpose of this LinkedIn review, we’ll be focusing primarily on using it as a recruiting platform deriving scoring from our Best Recruiting Apps for Small Businesses buyer’s guide.

 Pros